CONJ 662: Genetic Mechanisms

 First Year Comprehensive Exam

 PMCB students take a written comprehensive exam that tests their ability to think scientifically using concepts covered during core CONJ coursework (CONJ 661, 661, 663, 664, 670, 671).
 The comprehensive exam is prepared by the CONJ course directors under the oversight of the Comprehensive Exam Co-Directors.
 The exam is structured around journal articles that correspond with each of the CONJ courses; students will take the exams that correspond with the courses they took.
-These articles are given to students two weeks in advance of the exam, with the expectation that students become familiar with important papers that preceded each article.
 The exam aims to assess students' knowledge of the preceding literature, design of possible future directions, and understanding of the content and subject matter of the article.

 Second Year Qualifying Exam